 The automatic shift lever comes out of the center stack at a 45-degree angle, an ergonomic improvement introduced by Honda.
 The door handles, however, show little thought about ergonomics.
 They're horizontal, thin, barely two inches long, and tapered to a point.

-Most of the slim space between the seats is taken by two fixed cupholders, a slot for a cellphone, and the parking brake lever, leaving room for only a small console compartment re
+Most of the slim space between the seats is taken by two fixed cupholders, a slot for a cellphone, and the parking brake lever, leaving room for only a small console compartment rearward between the seats.

-In terms of fuel economy, our average 26.0 miles per gallon over 420 miles, most of it leadfoot running on the freeway.
-The 2008 EPA measurements say 22/28 mpg City/Highway for the xB, so we were right on the money.
-The xB falls under new EPA test procedures, which are closer to reality than the pre-2008 procedures.
+In terms of fuel economy, our average was 26.0 miles per gallon over 420 miles, most of it leadfoot running on the freeway.
+The latest EPA measurements say 22/28 mpg City/Highway for the xB, so we were right on the money.
+(That, and the current test procedures are closer to reality than the pre-2008 system.)

 Throttle response is excellent, and, unlike the xD, it's steady.
 You get a lot of smooth acceleration out of just a little bit of pressing down of your foot.
 The revs climb right up through the numbers on the tach, until the transmission upshifts at 6100 or 6200 rpm (even if it's in manual mode).
 The engine doesn't feel like it's working hard, it feels like it's loving every chance it gets to leap between 3000 rpm and 6000 rpm.